xogroup/values/README.md

 **LOVE OUR USERS**

-* Write user stories that voice the problem we are trying to solve from the users’ perspective
+* Write user stories that voice the problem we are trying to solve from the users' perspective
 * Gather data to make decisions using analytics and user testing; allow this data to challenge any preconceived notions
 * Keep the context of our industry relevant by continuously reminding ourselves who our users are
 * Be considerate of those with special needs that are interacting with our products through an accessibility device